What is Leaders across Borders?

 - Translation WILL BE provided at in-person learning events.

 LaB participants should meet the following criteria:

-- Serve as health professionals regardless of academic level
+- Serve as a health professional, regardless of academic level

-- Live and possess five years experience working in public health, health-related fields, or community settings within the U.S.-México border region
+- Have a minimum of five years' experience working in public health, health-related fields, or community settings within the U.S.-México border region

 - Currently work in a leadership role